nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Implemented Strategy pattern when spawning different type of monsters with different health and move speed based on the difficulty level selected from the menu
 	* Worked on level 3 scripts
 	* worked with enemy routes for different levels
+	* work on Damage recieved by the monsters

 * Watcharit Maharutainont